Over time we've recieved many of the same questions via email or social

 met to place the bet.
 The specific value of these thresholds have tended

-Currently (updated June 24th, 2020), for example, at least an 8% edge (that is,
+Currently (updated Dec 1, 2021), at least a 5% edge (that is,

-3-ball bet; in the past, this threshold was only 3%.
 The purpose of imposing a threshold is to

 ensure that you are in fact placing positive expected value bets; our model is not perfect, so

-when the model says expected value is 3%, the 'true' value is probably closer to 0.
+when the model says expected value is 5%, the 'true' value is probably closer to 0.
 We also do

 not place 3-ball or matchup bets if we have very little data on any of the players involved